 Commissioner and Chief Information Officer

-In 2018, Brigadier General Johanna Clyborne was appointed by Governor Mark Dayton to serve as Commissioner and Chief Information Officer (CIO) for the State of Minnesota.
-Commissioner Clyborne brings extensive experience in operations, leadership, and cybersecurity to Minnesota IT Services.
-She leads MNIT and its 2,244 employees, in its critical mission to deliver high-quality customer service, keep Minnesotans safe and secure online, and effectively manage the technology services of state government.
+In February 2018, Brigadier General Johanna Clyborne was appointed by Governor Mark Dayton to serve as Commissioner and Chief Information Officer (CIO) for the State of Minnesota.
+Commissioner Clyborne brings extensive experience in operations, leadership, and cybersecurity to Minnesota IT Services (MNIT).
+She leads MNIT and its 2,244 employees, in its critical mission to deliver high-quality customer service, keeping 5.5 million Minnesotans safe and secure online, and effectively managing the technology services of state government.
 Services that support over 70 boards, agencies and commissions, connects 87 counties, 375 partners, and over 38,000 state employees.

 Commissioner Clyborne is a graduate of the University of Mary Hardin Baylor, the University of St. Thomas School of Law (J.D.), and completed a fellowship at Tufts University Fletcher School of Law and Diplomacy (International Securities Studies).
-Commissioner Clyborne lives in Minnetonka with her husband, Duncan, and their daughter, Keira, and her rescue dog, Java.
+Commissioner Clyborne lives in Minnetonka with her husband, Duncan, their daughter, Keira, and her rescue dog, Java.
 She enjoys reading, traveling, running, and is a Walt Disney fanatic.